You'll Want To Put A Case On That Jet Black iPhone 7

 Regardless of how people feel about the missing headphone jack, there is one feature of the new iPhone 7 we can all agree upon: the new "high gloss" jet-black case sure is attractive.

-"The high-gloss jet black finish was achieved through a new feat of design engineering — a remarkably precise, nine-step process of anodization and polishing," reads the description on Apple.
-"The end result is so purely and continuously black, you can’t tell where the aluminum ends and the glass begins.
+"The high-gloss jet black finish was achieved through a new feat of design engineering — a remarkably precise, nine-step process of anodisation and polishing," reads the description on Apple.
+"The end result is so purely and continuously black, you can’t tell where the aluminium ends and the glass begins.
 The dark side, indeed."

 But a writer at The Verge read the footnote to that high-tech description and points out an interesting caveat.

-"The high-gloss jet black finish was achieved through a new feat of design engineering — a remarkably precise, nine-step process of anodization and polishing," reads the description on Apple.
-"The end result is so purely and continuously black, you can’t tell where the aluminum ends and the glass begins.
+"The high-gloss jet black finish was achieved through a new feat of design engineering — a remarkably precise, nine-step process of anodisation and polishing," reads the description on Apple.
+"The end result is so purely and continuously black, you can’t tell where the aluminium ends and the glass begins.
 The dark side, indeed."

 But a writer at The Verge read the footnote to that high-tech description and points out an interesting caveat.

-"The high-gloss finish of the jet black iPhone 7 is achieved through a precision nine-step anodization and polishing process," says the fine print.
-"Its surface is equally as hard as other anodized Apple products; however, its high shine may show fine micro-abrasions with use.
+"The high-gloss finish of the jet black iPhone 7 is achieved through a precision nine-step anodisation and polishing process," says the fine print.
+"Its surface is equally as hard as other anodised Apple products; however, its high shine may show fine micro-abrasions with use.
 If you are concerned about this, we suggest you use one of the many cases available to protect your iPhone."

 Advertisement